-Fyxer automatically sorts every new email into one of eight smart categories.
+Fyxer automatically sorts every new email into smart categories, ranked by priority.
 The goal is simple: reduce inbox overwhelm and surface what actually needs your attention.

 Move these out of my inbox